 The 2028 track is a planning route for AI embedded in regulated products.

-The Commission summary says that, under the 7 May 2026 provisional agreement, high-risk AI systems integrated into products such as lifts or toys would apply from 2 August 2028 if the legal text is formally adopted.
+The Commission summary says that, under the 29 June 2026 Council-adopted Digital Omnibus text, high-risk AI systems integrated into products such as lifts or toys would apply from 2 August 2028 once the text is published in the Official Journal and in force.
 Council also explains that overlap with sectoral legislation in areas such as medical devices, toys, lifts, machinery, and watercraft would be handled through a compromise mechanism and further Commission guidance.

 So the real preparation task is to connect AI Act planning with the product safety route, the supplier evidence trail, and the technical file.
 Waiting for the final date without building the evidence map creates avoidable documentation debt.